dendronhq/dendron-site/vault/dendron.topic.workbench.md

 You can focus on the Backlinks view by:
   - using the `Explorer: Focus on Backlinks View` command, or
-  - clicking on the Explorer icon in the VSCode Activity Bar and navigating to the Backlinks view at the bottom.
+  - clicking on the Explorer icon in the VS Code Activity Bar and navigating to the Backlinks view at the bottom.

 `Candidates` feature is currently disabled by default.
 In order to enable link candidates, add the following configuration in `dendron.yml`: